ros-controls/ros2_control/doc/index.rst

 .. toctree::
    :titlesonly:

-   Debugging the Controller Manager and Plugins <debugging.rst>
+   Debugging the Controller Manager and Plugins <debugging>
-   Introspecting Controllers and Hardware Components <introspection.rst>
+   Introspecting Controllers and Hardware Components <introspection>
-   Monitoring and Tuning <monitoring_and_tuning.rst>
+   Monitoring and Tuning <monitoring_and_tuning>